 The Fulbright Commission and the Institute host institutions work in partnership to provide the following:

-As with all our Fulbright Awards, the application process is extremely competitive, but if you don’t apply then you won’t stand a chance of getting a place.
+As with all our Fulbright Awards, the application process is extremely competitive, but if you do not apply then you will not stand a chance of getting a place.

 No. The dates for the programmes are set by the host universities and candidates must be willing to participate in the institute in full to be eligible to apply.
 Participants also are not allowed to travel prior or after the programmes; return tickets with arrival and departure dates centred around Institute dates are booked and cannot be altered.